SirSalient/se_project_aroundtheus/README.md

-**A description of the project and its functionality** This project is made so all the elements are displayed correctly on various screen sizes.
+**A description of the project and its functionality** This project was created using responsive design to great user experience across various screen sizes.
-Smooth responsive design
-User will have the ability to upload quality photo share thier work and interact with thier target audience via social media (Instagram,Fackbook and X).
+User will have the ability to upload quality photos , edit thier profile share thier work and interact with thier target audience via social media (Instagram,Fackbook and X).

 **A description of technologies and techniques used**